Estimating Instance-dependent Bayes-label Transition Matrix using a Deep Neural Network

 \textbf{Results on synthetic noisy datasets.} Table~\ref{tab:f-minist},\ref{tab:cifar10} and \ref{tab:svhn} report the classification accuracy on the datasets of \textit{F-MNIST},\textit{CIFAR-10}, and \textit{SVHN}, respectively.

 For \textit{F-MNIST}, our method surpasses all the baseline methods by a large margin.
-Equipping the transition matrix revision (-V)~\cite{xia2019revision} can further boost the performance of our method.
+Equipping the transition matrix revision (-V)~\citep{xia2019revision} can further boost the performance of our method.
 For \textit{SVHN} and \textit{CIFAR-10}, the superiority of our method is gradually revealed along with the noise rate increase, which shows that our method can handle the extremely hard situation much better.
-Specifically, the classification accuracy of our method is 5.83\% higher than PTD (the best baseline) on \textit{CIFAR-10} in the IDN-10\% case, and the performance gap is enlarged to 7.01\% in the IDN-40\% case.
-On the \textit{SVHN}, the classification accuracy of our method is 2.60\% higher than PTD in the IDN-10\% case, 5.05\% higher than PTD in the IDN-30\% case, and 7.14\% higher than PTD in the most challenging IDN-50\% case.
-Overall, our proposed method exhibits a much more superior ability to handle the instance-dependent label noise problem and performs outstandingly in dealing with higher noise rate tasks.
+Specifically, the classification accuracy of our method is 5.83\% higher than PTD (the best statistically consistent baseline) on \textit{CIFAR-10} in the IDN-10\% case, and the performance gap is enlarged to 7.01\% in the IDN-40\% case.
+On the \textit{SVHN}, the classification accuracy of our method is 2.60\% higher than PTD in the IDN-10\% case, 5.05\% higher than PTD in the IDN-30\% case, and 7.14\% higher than PTD in the most challenging IDN-50\% case. =